-I have always considered myself lucky that I have been surrounded, especially as a child, by a loving, and caring family.
-I have fond memories of growing up, spending time with all of my cousins, aunts & uncles, and I was extremely fortunate to be able to have all of my grandparents around until I was an adult.
+I have always considered myself lucky that I have been surrounded, especially as a child, by a loving and caring family.
+I have fond memories of growing up, spending time with all of my cousins, aunts and uncles, and I was extremely fortunate to be able to have all of my grandparents around until I was an adult.
 My grandparents are gone now.
 And on this past Sunday, Oct.
-9, 2016, my Aunt Barbara DeGuilio passed away.
+9th, 2016, my Aunt Barbara DeGuilio passed away.

 Then, it was time for a nap!
-The nap didn’t last long, though, as the sound of music from the piazza below floated up to my window, and before you know it, I was heading back outside to join in the festivities.
+The nap did not last long, though, as the sound of music from the piazza below floated up to my window, and before long, I was heading back outside to join in the festivities.

-Next up: a brief stop in the Eternal City – Roma!
+Next up: A brief stop in the Eternal City of Rome!